May 27th…“DID YOU EVER PLAY A MUSICAL INSTRUMENT?”

 From the reaches of my farm boy memory, I had always been enthralled with the lovely music that came from a guitar.
 The charisma of a guitar’s aura has always permeated some part of my existence to this very day.

-A few days later, as I was watching television, I happened to stumble across the local PBS (Public Broadcasting System) channel, out of Portland, Oregon, known as Channel 10.
-There, to my elated joy, was a beginner folk guitar course called “Folk Guitar with Laura Weber” that repeated three times a week.
+A few days later, as I was watching our local educational television station, I happened to stumble across the local PBS (Public Broadcasting System) channel, out of Portland, Oregon, known as Channel 10.
+There, to my elated joy, was a beginner folk guitar course called “Folk Guitar with Laura Weber”.
+That program repeated three times a week.
 It was taught by a sweet lady with a big smile whose broadcast studio was based out of San Francisco, California.
 My television teacher’s name was Laura Weber.
 I sent away for the first edition of what would be a total of three lesson books and they were only $1.00 each (plus shipping).
 I was thrilled and watched all three episodes each week as I’d practice the rudiments of basic guitar playing.
 I practiced so much, that I garnered blisters and a little blood on my finger tips in order to acquire the callouses that Laura Weber said would eventually accumulate over time.

 Within the first year of life there in our new town of Battle Ground, I had met a new friend that lived down the street from me by the name of Dennis Fleming.
 He had a Gianinni Classical Guitar that he was willing to sell to me.
-The neck was wider, for ease of playing, and the “action” on the neck, along with the soft nylon strings, was MUCH easier for me to make chords with.
+The neck was wider, for ease of playing, and the “action” on the neck, along with the soft nylon strings, was MUCH easier for me to make chords with than my old “Harmony Stella”.
 DEAL!!!
 I bought the guitar and set my “Stella” aside for the next generation of guitar music to commence.

 In my personal reflections, I see that John Denver’s song, “This Old Guitar”, sums up my feelings about this fine instrument of pleasure.
 Similar to Mr. Denver, playing guitar has brought innumerable blessings to me over the years!!!
 It has helped introduce me to new friends, enabled me to express my given feelings at any moment of life.
 Guitar playing has even been an avenue of expression of my very soul (whether that is joy or sorrow) and has been a tool for me in my simple attempts at creating lyrics and poetry.
 I’ve also been able to bring praise to God in many venues of worship, AWANA children’s ministry and at the Royal Ridges Retreat Horsemanship Camp to name a few inspirational outlets for singing His praises.